-Composed of a minimum of three and a maximum of five members of the Board of Directors who do not perform executive functions in the Company.
-At least one third of these members and, in any case, the chairman, must be independent directors.
+Composed of a minimum of three and a maximum of five members of the Board of Directors who do not perform executive functions in the Entity.
+At least one third of these members, or any other higher proportion resulting from the regulations applicable at any given time, and in any case the chairman must be an independent director.